jhonwilame/Docker-Essentials/README.md

 Licença

-Este projeto está sob a licença MIT.
+Este projeto está sob a licença Jhon Wilame.

-Espero que esta versão revisada do seu README seja mais útil e informativa para outros desenvolvedores que desejam utilizar seu projeto.
-Se tiver alguma dúvida ou precisar de ajuda adicional, não hesite em perguntar!